|

 Schorl

-is the iron rich Tourmaline and is black and opaque.
+is the iron rich Tourmaline that is black and opaque.

 accessory mineral in igneous and metamorphic rocks.

-Even though it is opaque black, it can be faceted into
+Even though it is opaque and black, it can be faceted into

 beautiful gems and was very popular in mourning